 But yet, on yet a third hand, just any Auror of the day was not necessarily yet another distant Black family connection, either.
 As Frank Longbottom seems to be.
 In fact, he also appears to be in the succession for the Black family holdings, although his claim was not as strong as Bellatrix’s and Narcissa’s.
 (And, for that matter, on the strength of the dodgy family tapestry sketch, the same can be said of Harry Potter, and the Crouches.)

 Whatever the backstory of the Longbottom affair might have been, (or whichever possibility you prefer) the Lestranges could hardly have gone into it with their eyes completely shut.
 They had to have been aware of the probable cost to themselves.
-They had Crouch Sr’s track record to work from and they had narrowly “talked their way out of Azkaban” once already, and this stunt was bound to cancel out any bargaining chip that they had used to do it.
+They had Crouch Sr’s track record to work from and they had narrowly “talked their way out of Azkaban” once already.
+This stunt was bound to cancel out any bargaining chip that they had used to do it.
 If they were caught, they were not going to be let off a second time.

 It is uncertain whether Crouch Jr realized exactly what he was agreeing to let himself in for.
 But he was young enough for the grand gesture of martyrdom to have its own appeal.
 Particularly if he could bring down his hated father by embracing it.

-Or else they all really were arrogant enough to believe that they simply wouldn’t get caught.
+Or, they all really were arrogant enough to believe that they simply wouldn’t get caught.

 We also know nothing of the circumstances of their capture.
 They could have been apprehended just as they were on the point of departing for Albania, themselves.